MaselLab/ProteinEvolution/Metrics/README.md

 - Amino acid composition
 - Codon Adaptation Index

- The scripts are listed below in alphabetical order.
+ The scripts are listed below in alphabetical order, sorted by programming language

 -----------

+# Python Scripts

 ## CalculateCAI_AllSpecies
 This script determines the [codon adaptation indices](https://en.wikipedia.org/wiki/Codon_Adaptation_Index) for all species stored in a MySQL database using their coding sequences and uploads them back into a user-specified data table in MySQL.